KenWeTech/My-Nudgr/README.md

 # My Nudgr

-My Nudgr is a self-hosted, webhook-driven reminder and notification service designed to integrate seamlessly with home automation platforms like Home Assistant.
+**My Nudgr** is my personal solution for a very relatable problem: missed reminders.
+It started when my daughter complained about missing hers, and I realized I was occasionally missing them too, especially when I forget my phone on silent.
+That's why I created My Nudgr, a self-hosted, webhook-driven reminder and notification service designed to integrate seamlessly with home automation platforms like **Home Assistant**.

+My Nudgr isn't just about sending notifications; it's about making them unmissable and easy to manage.
+It's built to work perfectly with **iOS Shortcuts** for hands-free interaction, and it includes a "relentless nudge" mode to ensure critical alerts truly get your attention.
+Plus, you can "install" My Nudgr as a **Progressive Web App (PWA)** for quick, direct access to manually enter and manage reminders right from your home screen.
 It provides a simple web interface to manage reminders and a powerful backend to process them, sending alerts based on priority and user-defined schedules.

 ## Core Features